Ultimate guide to the Silo Art Trail in Victoria (with map)

 In short, (although it’s a long trip) the Silo Art Trail in Victoria is a truly unique thing to do.

-Even if you can only squeeze in one or two, it’s well worth the trip.
+Even if you can only squeeze in a handful of silos, it’s well worth the trip.

 Have you driven the Silo Art Trail?
 Would you like to?